No items found.

 The Mirena coil is a small, flexible T-shaped device that is fitted into your uterus (womb).
 It contains a form of progesterone, which is steadily released to protect the uterus lining from the effects of oestrogen when given as part of your HRT.

 It also acts as a contraceptive by thickening the mucus from your cervix, making it difficult for sperm to reach an egg.
 The progestogen thins the lining of your uterus, making it less likely to accept a fertilised egg.
-In some women, it may also stop progesterone.
+In some women, it may also stop ovulation.

 What are the benefits of having a Mirena coil fitted?